 How many barcodes do I need for my Liquor products?

 Generally speaking, you need a unique barcode number for each different retail product (this includes different product variations – e.g. various Liquor flavours or sizes).
-If your product is for sale both individually (e.g. individual bottles) as well as in a multi-unit set, then you’ll need one barcode for the individual bottle and a different barcode for the set.
+If your product is for sale both individually (e.g. individual bottles) and in a multi-unit set, you’ll need one barcode for the individual bottle and a different barcode for the set.

 What type of barcode do I need for the outer delivery packaging of Liquor?